raskolnik0v/My-Skills/README.md

 FRONT-END DEVELOPER // PYTHON DEVELOPER
 ---------------------------------------
+* 🧠
 I have done various projects with the programming language python.
 Now I continue my studies on Front-End and Back-End.

 * 🌍  I'm based in İSTANBUL
 * ✉️  You can contact me at [simbillicem@yandex.com](mailto:simbillicem@yandex.com )
-* 🧠  I'm learning HTML-CSS-JAVASCRIPT-FLEX-BOOTSTRAP 5-JQUERY-JSON-TYPESCRİPT-REACT JS-REDUX-ANGULAR-RXJS-

 ### Skills